What Are The Artemis Accords And Why Do We Need Them?

 "Transparency - Transparency is a key principle for responsible civil space exploration and NASA has always taken care to publicly describe its policies and plans.
 Artemis Accords partner nations will be required to uphold this principle by publicly describing their own policies and plans in a transparent manner."

 During the earliest days of the "Space Age" the US and USSR dominated activities in space.
-The USSR spared no expense to trumpet their triumphs but managed to hide their failures..
+The USSR spared no expense to trumpet their triumphs but managed to hide their failures.
 The US on the other hand tended to allow more or less everything good, bad, and in between to be released.
 The US showed things live - as they happened.
 The Soviets did not.
 The CIA knew all about their moon rocket but the rest of us did not.
 Imagine the US trying to hide the Saturn V?
 As other nations from the western block entered space they tended to adhere to the openness that the US had pioneered.
 Countries like China stuck with the Soviet model.

 While the Cold War "Space Race" to the Moon had its roots in geopolitical competition it was also the source of some of America's most potent "soft power".
 Jim Bridenstine often notes that the live transmissions from the Apollo 8 crew on Christmas Eve as they read from the Bible were shown on TV in the Soviet Union where religion was highly suppressed.
 For a brief moment the Space Race opened an unexpected window in the Iron Curtain for the Soviet people to see a piece of the rest of the world.
 Not a single shot was fired and nothing was censored.